nodejs/node-core-utils/docs/ncu-ci.md

 ncu-ci <command>

 Commands:
+  ncu-ci rate <type>        Calculate the green rate of a CI job in the last 100
+                            runs
   ncu-ci walk <type>        Walk the CI and store the failures ncu-ci url <url>          Automatically detect CI type and show results ncu-ci pr <jobid>         Show results of a node-test-pull-request CI job